tguizelini/flutter-architecture/README.md

-# A Flutter Architecture ready for big projects
+# Clean Architecture with Flutter

 This project structure was made thinking in productivity and easy maintenance.